mesangar/SIE-OMS/README.md

 generate_phosp_image.py
 ```

-You can find more details in S1 Appendix [Supplementary material] (https://github.com/mesangar/SIE-OMS/SIEOMS_supp.pdf).
+You can find more details in S1 Appendix [Supplementary material](https://github.com/mesangar/SIE-OMS/SIEOMS_supp.pdf).

 Check the [Project Page](https://github.com/mesangar/SIE-OMS) for more details!